Feriolet/ScrambleBench/README.md

 For docking program, another way is to integrate your desired docking program into `easydock`, which have a dedicated page for integrating their program viewed here https://easydock.readthedocs.io/en/latest/custom_docking/.

 I may release a documentation dedicated for developers for this in the future.

+**Q: How do I break down the `Validity3D` results from `genbench3d`?**

+**A:** In the `.json` file inside the `json_output` folder, you can see the breakdown from the `q-value` of the molecule based on the bond length, bond angle, and torsion angle.
+By default, `Validity3D` depends on whether the bond angle and bond length have passed the 0.001 threshold. `Validity3D` also depends on other factors (e.g., whether aromatic rings are planar).
+You can see further information at the paper below: https://arxiv.org/abs/2407.04424

 **Q: I want to contribute to the `ScrambleBench`.**